-He has been applauded for the great balance of chiaroscuro in his voice and Opera News praised him for his “bright baritone.”
-Mr. Donovan returns to the Metropolitan Opera in the 2019-2020 season in the role of Jake in the production of Porgy and Bess.
-Other engagements this season include the roles of Crown in Atlanta Opera’s Porgy and Bess and Colline in Fort Worth Opera's La Bohème, which was postponed due to the pandemic.
-Also combined in that season, the Bass-Baritone sang Jake in Porgy and Bess in the productions performed by Dutch National Opera and English National Opera in addition to singing Crown in Porgy and Bess with Grange Opera in London.
+He has been applauded for the great balance of chiaroscuro in his voice and Opera News praised him for his “bright baritone".
+Donovan returned to the Metropolitan Opera in the 2019-2020 season for the role of Jake in the Grammy Award winning opening production of Porgy and Bess.
+Other engagements that season included the roles of Crown in Atlanta Opera’s Porgy and Bess and Colline in Fort Worth Opera's La Bohème, which was postponed due to the pandemic.
+Also combined in that season, the Bass-Baritone sang Jake in Porgy and Bess in the two productions produced by Dutch National Opera and English National Opera.
+In addition, he sang Crown in Porgy and Bess with Grange Park Opera in London.

-Highlights of the 2017-2018 season includes performances of Philip Glass’ Passages with the Pacific Symphony at Carnegie Hall and the role of Figaro in Minnesota Opera’s Le Nozze di Figaro.
-During the 2016- 2017 season, he performed as Leporello in Don Giovanni with Nashville Opera and made his debut with Teatro alla Scala as Jake in Porgy and Bess under the baton of Alan Gilbert.
+Highlights of the 2018-2019 season included performances of Philip Glass’ Passages with the Pacific Symphony at Carnegie Hall and the role of Figaro in Minnesota Opera’s Le Nozze di Figaro.
+The 2017-2018 season, included performances as Leporello in Don Giovanni with Nashville Opera and he made his debut at Teatro alla Scala as Jake in Porgy and Bess under the baton of Alan Gilbert.

-He lit up the concert stage in performances with the Deutsche Radio Philharmonic, the Latvian National Opera, the Orchestra Lamourez in Paris, and The Metropolitan Opera for their “Summer in the Parks” concert series.
-He made his debut at Carnegie Hall in Mark Hayes’ Te Deum and returned there to sing Fauré’s Requiem and Haydn’s Paukenmesse that season.
+He has lit up the concert stage in performances with the Deutsche Radio Philharmonic, the Latvian National Opera, the Orchestra Lamourez in Paris, and The Metropolitan Opera for the “Summer in the Parks” concert series.
+He made his debut at Carnegie Hall in Mark Hayes’ Te Deum and returned to sing Fauré’s Requiem and Haydn’s Paukenmesse that season.
 Soon after his debut season at Carnegie Hall, he returned again to sing Haydn’s Lord Nelson Mass and Mozart’s Solemn Vespers.

-Donovan made his professional debut in 2008 as Hermann in The Tales of Hoffman as a Gerdine Young Artist and as Second Nazarene in Salome with the Metropolitan Opera.
-That season he also sang concerts with the Marina del Rey Symphony Orchestra, Northwest Florida Symphony Orchestra and Chorus, the Orlando Philharmonic Orchestra, and the Aspen Chamber Symphony.
+Donovan made his official professional debut as Hermann in The Tales of Hoffman as a Gerdine Young Artist and as Second Nazarene in Salome with the Metropolitan Opera.
+That season he also sang concerts with the Marina del Rey Symphony Orchestra, Northwest Florida Symphony Orchestra and Chorus, Orlando Philharmonic Orchestra, and the Aspen Chamber Symphony.

-He has won multiple national and international awards including winning the Metropolitan Opera National Council Grand Finals, where he was the youngest male competitor to ever win America's most important vocal competition.
-He also won the Met's then-General Director, Joseph Volpe, bestowed on Donovan, the special Joseph Volpe Award.
+He has won numerous national and international awards including the Metropolitan Opera National Council Grand Finals, where he was the youngest male competitor in the competition's history to win America's most important display of vocal talent.
+Upon winning the competition, the Met's then-General Director, Joseph Volpe, bestowed on Donovan, the special Joseph Volpe Award.